-Located in the district of Salem, Yercaud is one of the hidden gems in the heart of Tamil Nadu which is often overshadowed by the popularity of Ooty and Kodaikanal.
+Located in the district of Salem, Yercaud is one of the best places to visit in Tamil Nadu in August but is often overshadowed by the popularity of Ooty and Kodaikanal.
 Being one of the most fascinating places to visit in August in South India, the hill station of Yercaud forms the core of Shevaroy range located in the Eastern Ghats.

 Weather in August: 20°C to 25°C at an average

 Major Attractions: Shevaroy Hills, Shevaroy Temple, Kiliyur Falls, Anna Park, Lady’s Seat, Gents Seat, and more.

 Things To Do: Boating in Emerald Lake, explore the Botanical Garden, watch sunset from Pagoda Point, and more.